byul-byul/libft_42/README.md

 See subj/en.subject.pdf file provided by Ecole 42.

-Norm (norminette) are respected except functions count in file

 Description:
 - This project is very first project for student at Ecole 42.
 - Need to recode a few functions of the C standard library as well as some other utility functions that will be used during whole cursus.